GoogleCloudPlatform/ops-agent/integration_test/README.md

 the following instructions.

 The project needs sufficient quota to run many tests in parallel.
-It also needs (when testing Windows) a firewall that allows connections over port 5986.
-In the case of Google-owned projects, such a firewall is difficult to obtain, so for this reason and quota reasons it is recommended for Googlers to use our prebuilt testing project.
+It also needs a firewall that allows connections over port 22 for ssh.
+It is recommended for Googlers to use our prebuilt testing project.
 Ask a teammate (e.g. martijnvs@) for the project ID.

 You will also need a GCS bucket that is used to transfer files onto the testing VMs.
 This is referred to as `${TRANSFERS_BUCKET}`.
 For Googlers, `stackdriver-test-143416-untrusted-file-transfers` is recommended.

 You will need `gcloud` to be installed.
-Run `gcloud auth login` to set up `gcloud`
-    authentication (if you haven't done that already).
+Run `gcloud auth login` to set up `gcloud` authentication (if you haven't done that already).

 To give the tests credentials to be able to access Google APIs as you, run the following command and do what it says (it may ask you to run